rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 * [FFTW](http://www.fftw.org/download.html) 3.3.9
 * [MATLAB](https://www.mathworks.com/products/get-matlab.html) R2020b

-These dependencies can also be installed on a Windows-based and Unix-based device.
 Typical install time on a "normal" desktop computer should be around 5-10 minutes.

+The source code have been tested on a Unix-based device, in particular, Ubuntu 18.04.
+Although we have yet to test it on Windows-based device, in principle, this should work provided the dependencies are properly installed.

 ## Getting Started ##